 We have a dual structure.
 On the one hand we have the workers’ co-operative, that’s the body composed of the workers who work for Partisan.
 Not everybody in the co-operative gets paid for their work.
 At the moment we have three paid employees — they get paid part time, but they also do lots of unpaid hours on top of that.
 Then there’s other people in the co-op who we consider to be employees, because they do a set number of hours per week, and they have a series of responsibilities.
 But they don’t get paid for their time.

 The other half of it is the collective, the body of members of Partisan.
-Anybody who buys a membership, and if you don’t have any money you can buy a membership for zero pounds.
+That’s anybody who buys a membership — and if you don’t have any money you can buy a membership for £0.
 Anyone who becomes a member is part of the collective, and if you’re part of the collective you can attend monthly meetings and have a say about what goes on in the space.

 “We want to create a space that is a lot more appealing to people that aren’t already signed-up leftists.”